-Joseph embraced his past because he recognized that God had used it to turn around his present and give him a pleasurable, productive future.
-We often hear that hindsight is always 20/20.
-Joseph made this statement in a season of his life during which he lived out the fulfillment of God's plan for him and the nation of Israel.
-You could say he was already in the winner's circle.
+Joseph embraced his past because he recognized that God had used it to turn around his present and give him a productive future.
+Joseph made this statement found in Genesis 50:20 when he was second in command of Egypt and was clearly fulfilling God's plan for himself and for the survival of the nation of Israel.
+To be honest, he was already on top.
 But God has called us to live according to this truth even when we haven't yet seen Him turn our circumstances around.
 He asks us to do that by faith.

-What are some hindrances to living in the truth of Genesis 50:20 before we've seen God turn our situation around?
-An example might be doubt.
+What makes it harder to live out the truth of Genesis 50:20 before we've seen God turn our situation around?

-What are some benefits of embracing the truth of Genesis 50:20 in full faith?
-An example might be greater confidence.
-Identify other benefits.
+What are some of the benefits of embracing the truth of Genesis 50:20 in full faith and in spite of our circumstances?